Luphen1/Data-Scientist-Portfolio-Project-/README.md

 ###  Exploration Data Analysis
 EDA involved exploring the heart_attack data to answer key questions such as

-1. Find top five percentage salary for job title
+1. Find top five percentage salary for job title.
-2. Find the average salary of  experience level and employee residence
+2. Find the average salary of  experience level and employee residence.
-3. What is the average salary by company size and experience level
+3. What was the average salary by company size and experience level?
-4. Average Salary salary by company location
+4. What was the  average Salary by company location?
-5. What is the total salary for job title and experience level
+5. What was the total salary for job title and experience level?
-6. What is the average salary for job title and employment type
+6. What was the average salary for job title and employment type?
-7. Find the average remote ratio by year and experience level
+7. Find the average remote ratio by year and experience level.
-8. Find the salary trend by year
+8. Find the salary trend by year.
-9. What is the total salary by experience level and remote ratio
+9. What was the total salary by experience level and remote ratio?

 ### Results/Findings